AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 If no sources in the query return a `cache-control` header, then caching is skipped.

-If you have three sources included in a query, and only one source includes a `cache-control` header, the combined response from all three sources gets cached based on the directives of the source that triggers caching.
+If you have multiple sources included in a query, and only one source includes a `cache-control` header, the combined response from all sources gets cached based on the directives of the source that triggers caching.

 The `no-store` directive supersedes all other directives.
 If your source's cache-control headers contain this directive, then the mesh does not return other headers.

 <InlineAlert variant="info" slots="text"/>

-You can also use a header value of `x-include-metadata=true` to return all headers.
+You can also include a request header value of `x-include-metadata=true` to return response headers from all sources .

 If your source's cache-control headers contain conflicting values for the following directives, the mesh selects the lowest value: